sfu-ireceptor/turnkey-service-php/README.md

 Go to <http://localhost/v2/samples> in your browser (if necessary, replace "localhost" with your server URL).

-This returns the list of samples in your database by querying the `/v2/samples` entry point of the iReceptor API.
+This returns the list of samples in your database by querying the web application at `/v2/samples`, which is an entry point of the iReceptor API.
 You can also use the command line:
 ```
 curl -X POST -H "Content-Type: application/x-www-form-urlencoded" "http://localhost/v2/samples"
 ```